Updated August 4, 2023

 The total revenue for a company is Rs 100000.
 The costs of goods sold are Rs 25000.
-The selling, general and administrative expenses including depreciation is Rs 25000.
+The selling, general, and administrative expenses, including depreciation, are Rs 25000.
 The net interest income is Rs 10000.

 Then the overhead ratio can be calculated below: –

 - Operating Income = Rs 100000 – Rs 25000 – Rs 25000

 Hence, the Overhead Ratio using the formula can be calculated as: –

 - Overhead Ratio = 25000 / (50000 + 10000)

 Explanation of Overhead Ratio Formula

 The overhead ratio is a financial ratio that lets the firm know its expenses as a percentage of its income.
 The operating expenses are incurred daily by any firm, including sub-items such as rent, utilities, maintenance, salaries, wages, depreciation on plant and machinery, etc. Net Interest Income is the difference between interest earned over a financial period and interest paid on debt for the same financial period.
 Operating income is the firm’s income from manufacturing goods and services after deducting all the expenses.